YoshifumiFuyuno/Search-from-Popup-or-ContextMenu/README.md

 It is easy to understand if there is a screenshot etc.

 ## License
-### GNU GPLv3
 Copyright (C) 2019  Yoshifumi Fuyuno

-This program is free software: you can redistribute it and/or modify
-it under the terms of the GNU General Public License as published by
-the Free Software Foundation, either version 3 of the License, or
-(at your option) any later version.

-This program is distributed in the hope that it will be useful,
-but WITHOUT ANY WARRANTY; without even the implied warranty of
-MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
-See the
-GNU General Public License for more details.

-You should have received a copy of the GNU General Public License
-along with this program.
-If not, see <https://www.gnu.org/licenses/>.

 ## Acknowledgment
 I would like to take this opportunity to express my appreciation to developers.